sankeezy1/myPPtree/README.md

 # myPPtree
-A parent pointer tree as a C++ class for data structures project 2
+A parent pointer tree as a C++ class for data structures project 2.

+Main branch has path compression/weighted union.

+Naive branch doesn't have these optimizations.

 create(vector) makes a parent pointer tree where each node is corresponding to each element in the vector.